 - Category: Appetizer

 - 1/4 tsp Worcestershire sauce

 - paprika for garnish

 - Boil your eggs, then let them cool completely.
-You could even boil them the day before you want to make your devilled eggs.
-Once the eggs are completely cooled, shell them, then cut them in half lengthwise, careful to leave the whites intact.
+You can even boil them the day before you want to make your devilled eggs.
+Once the eggs are completely cooled, peel them, then cut them in half lengthwise, careful to leave the whites intact.

-- Carefully remove the yolks, and place them in a bowl.
+- Using a small spoon, carefully remove the yolks, and place them in a bowl.

-- In the bowl, mash the yolks with the mayonnaise, mustard, vinegar, shallots, salt, Worcestershire sauce, pepper, curry powder and hot sauce.
+- In the bowl, use a fork to mash the yolks with the mayonnaise, mustard, vinegar, shallots, salt, Worcestershire sauce, pepper, curry powder and hot sauce.
+Stir and mix well.

-- Spoon or pipe the egg yolk mixture into the indent of the egg whites, mounding the mixture slightly.
-If you wish to pipe the mixture in, use a star tip on a pastry tube.
+- Spoon or pipe the egg yolk mixture back into the indent of the cooked egg whites, mounding the mixture slightly.
+If you wish to pipe the mixture in, use a star tip on a piping bag.

-- Garnish with a sprinkle of paprika, and a couple of cut chives.
+- Garnish with a sprinkle of paprika, and a couple of cut fresh chives.